 In 1745 as Bonnie Prince Charlie arrived to raise his standard at Glenfinnan, Cameron of Lochiel was in the midst of planting saplings for an avenue of beech trees near Achnacarry Castle alongside the River Arkaig.
 He left these bunched closely together and never returned to space them.
 These trees are now at the end of their natural lifespan and are in decline.
 By permission of Donald Cameron, the present Lochiel and Chief of Clan Cameron, we have sourced some beech wood from the 1745 avenue to frame the print.

 The wood has been milled and fashioned by master cabinet maker Peter Davis in his workshop and has been framed by Gillian Sloan, both locally in Fort William.

-The Museum will be retaining five prints for our own purposes.
+22 Prints have been made - the Museum will be retaining 5 prints for our own purposes.

-One unframed Print will be available for a Raffle.
+One unframed Print will be raffled.
 Virtual Tickets will cost £10 and can be purchased in multiples.
 Due to Covid restrictions there will be no paper raffle ticket issued.

 Payment for the Raffle, which will be seen as a donation to the museum, can be made:

 Please be sure to leave your name and email address as a reference.